gomorpheus/morpheus-docs/installation/database/innodb/patching.rst

                 cluster = dba.getCluster()
                 cluster.status()

-    * Once the cluster is confirmed up and in sync the patching is compete.
+    * Once the cluster is confirmed up and in sync the patching is compete .